flutter/plugins/packages/firebase_ml_vision/README.md

 final TextDetector textDetector = FirebaseVision.instance.textDetector();
 ```

-You can also configure all except `TextDetector` with desired options.
+You can also configure all detectors except `TextDetector` with desired options.

 ```dart
 final LabelDetector detector = FirebaseVision.instance.labelDetector(